stackforward/robopost-python-client/README.md

 print("Post with Video:", scheduled_posts_video)
 ```

+> **Note:** Even though the examples above reference `video_object_id` for video posts, the **videoObject** field has been removed from the TikTok and YouTube models.
+Video uploads remain available for posts that support videos.

 ---

 ### 5. Specifying Social Media–Specific Settings

 Robopost supports additional fields that allow you to customize posts for each social media platform.
-These fields can be found in the following Pydantic models:
+These fields are defined by the following models:

 - **`FacebookSettings`**
   - `postType` → `FacebookPostType.POST` or `FacebookPostType.REELS`